lisacodesnow/interactive-rating-card/README.md

     ```
   3. Used foreach method to loop through the list so the button that's pushed can be displayed on the back of the card
     ```js
-    //forEach function is used to loop through an array, list, which is what button is by using the querySelectorAll button.forEach(function(buttonPushed){
+    //forEach function is used to loop through an array, list, which is what the button is by using the querySelectorAll button.forEach(function(buttonPushed){
 		buttonPushed.addEventListener("click", function(){
 			ratingSelected.innerHTML = buttonPushed.innerHTML;